 In 2016, we noticed some children in our church who loved to sing and were the "social butterflies" of the church.
 Of course, they loved Christmas and always wanted to help decorate the sanctuary, make Christmas crafts and yes, you guessed it, grab the microphone and pretend they were the Christmas soloists in the Sunday morning services!

 So, my husband and I got to thinking, "What if we create a little bit of a Christmas choir for children?"
 Of course, we didn't limit it to just children.
 We opened it up to entire families in hopes of promoting family time together in the busyness of the world around us these days.

 In late July, early August 2019, some of the children ran into my husband at the local Walmart and greeted him with the question, "Mr. Justin, are we going to do CCMT again this year?
 We haven't heard from Ms. ToniAnn and we really want to do it again."

-The children / students really enjoy what they do and they love watching the reactions of the people who hear them sing.
+That was all we needed to hear.
+I began my research on how to become a nonprofit so high school students would have another place to complete their community service hours and raise funds to help with the costs.
+The children / students really enjoy what they do and they love watching the people's faces light up when the hear them sing.
 It is a win-win on every side and we hope you and your students will join us!
 Visit our Contact Us page or call us at (860) 581 - 3867 and reserve your spot today!